Troubleshooting Government Macs: Common Problems and Fixes

 • Run the First Aid operation to check and repair the disk.

-This helps maintain the health of the disk by fixing minor errors automatically.
+This helps maintain disk health by fixing minor errors automatically.

 Reset PRAM/NVRAM